|Search by postcode, town or local authority|

-Welcome to the musculoskeletal diseases profile.
+Welcome to the musculoskeletal conditions profile.
 Musculoskeletal conditions are the leading cause of pain and disability in England and account for one of the highest causes of sickness absence and productivity loss.

 The aim of this tool is to provide meaningful data, on a single platform, to enable the commissioning of high value musculoskeletal services.
 Musculoskeletal data is essential for understanding the health needs of local populations, the amount of people accessing services, the cost of services and the outcomes services deliver.